First published 2016. Updated Nov. 2018.

 - 5 Tbsp port

 - 2.5cm (1″) fresh ginger, grated, OR 1/2 tsp ground ginger

 - Using a vegetable peeler, thinly pare off the zest of the orange and lemon in long strips.

 - Using a knife, slice the zest into thin strips.

 - Bring a small amount of water to boil in a small saucepan.

 - Add the sugar and the orange and lemon zest.

-- Strain and leave aside until the end.
+- Strain and leave aside until the end, throwing away the liquid.

-- Stir in the zest and the sauce is ready to be served.
-You can also serve it at room temperature and straight out of the fridge.
+- Stir in the orange and lemon zests and the sauce is ready to be served, once cooled to room temperature.
+You can serve it at room temperature or straight out of the fridge.

-- It will keep in a clean jar in the fridge for a week.
+- Store in a clean jar in the fridge for up to a week.